alfmep/libujson/README.md

 ## Working with JSON objects
 A JSON object is by class `ujson::jvalue` internally represented by class `ujson::json_object`, an alias for class `ujson::multimap_list`.
-This is a combination of a std::list and std::multimap so attributes in the object can be accessed fast, have multiple attributes with the same name, and keep the natural attribute order when using iterators.
+This is a combination of a std::list and std::multimap so that attributes in the object can be accessed fast, have multiple attributes with the same name, and keep the natural attribute order when using iterators.

 **Construct a JSON object:**
 ```